JoseEliel/lightweight_genetic_algorithm/README.md

     f = -(SCD-target_SCD)**2
     return f

-# Define the range of your genes.
-# Because it is a one-dimensional list,
-# categorical genes are automatically recognized
+# Because it is a one-dimensional list, categorical genes are automatically recognized.
-# gene_ranges is then the list of categories
+# gene_ranges is then the list of categories, which in this example is the list of available amino acids.
 gene_ranges = [ 'E', 'K' ] # Glutamic acid ('E'), Lysine ('K'),

 N = 50 # sequence length